 Take the stress out of digital marketing by following these tips…

 Marketing used to be simpler.
 Now, you need a full marketing strategy and a dedicated team for every digital channel.
 Nobody expects this to be easy.
 That’s why we recommend creating a content calendar for the year ahead.

 Content calendars, also known as editorial calendars, organize your entire marketing plan in one place.
 Here, you can see what’s happening on Instagram, Twitter, Facebook, LinkedIn, email, your website’s blog, and anywhere else you promote your brand.
-A content calendar is essentially a central hub to manage, cross-promote, and schedule unique content to make management of this digital beast easier.
+A content calendar is essentially a central hub to manage, cross-promote, and schedule unique content to make the management of this digital beast easier.

 2) Do Video and Photo Shoots in Bulk

 Your audience isn’t going to stop thirsting for fresh content any time soon.
-That means you have a huge demand—at least five posts per week on each social media channel—to deliver lots and lots of assets.
+That means you have a huge demand—at least three posts per week on each social media channel—to deliver lots and lots of assets.
 Don’t freak out!
 If you plan ahead to capture high-quality video and photo assets at once, you can avoid burnout and the decline of content quality, website traffic, and followings.

 We like to do quarterly photo and video shoots to use for three to four months worth of content.
 To coordinate these bulk shoots, we start with a shot list.
 We determine which kind of photos and videos we need and organize the shots to make the shoot run smoother and quicker.
 We refer back to our content calendar to see if there are any holidays or special events coming up we need content for.
 If so, we make sure to capture photo and video for those posts.

 Of course, social media marketing relies on real-time photo and video too, but if you plan to shoot the bulk of your assets (90 percent done ahead of time to 10 percent spur of the moment), you’ll have the time to snap these on-demand photos and videos.